Sorry, no records were found. Please adjust your search criteria and try again.

 Roman Rada di Portopalo

-Anchor in approximately 6 meters of water, before the fishing boat moorings.
-The seabed offers good… Read more about this listing
+Anchor in 6 meters of water before the fishing boat moorings.
+Good holding.

 -

-Very shallow, take care coming in, spotted some nasty rocks off the entrance that aren’t all marked… Read more about this listing
+Very shallow, take care coming in, spotted some rocks off the entrance that aren’t all marked on cha… Read more about this listing

 Sicily sailing itinerary